 Please observe the manufacturer's instructions.

-Add the self-made or purchased organic hydroponic fertilizer (observe manufacturer's instructions) to the nutrient storage tank - check the pH value with the pH meter and adjust to a pH of approx. 5.8 - 6.7 if necessary.
+Add the self-made or purchased organic hydroponic fertilizer (observe manufacturer's instructions) to the nutrient storage tank - check the pH value with the pH meter and adjust to a pH of approx. 6,2 if necessary.
 Check with the EC Meter, if the nutrient quantity is ok.
-With organic fertilizer, an EC value of approx. 1000 - 1500 is sufficient.
+With organic fertilizer, an EC value of approx. 1500 is sufficient (more info see Hydroponics - optimal growing condistions).

 Microorganisms, such as EM, which can settle on substrate material, contribute to the nutrient solution being well absorbed and processed by the plants.
 Ceramic substrate behaves positively here.